 The 2020 lineup from Indian is amazing, but nothing really gets my attention like the simple awesomeness of the Indian Scout Bobber — especially blacked out like this one.

 To be fair, Indian launched the Scout Bobber in 2017.
 But I omitted it last year, and so thought I’d throw it in this year.
 Because I can’t stop looking at them.

 The most wonderful thing about Indian, I think, is the exhaust burble in totally stock form.
-I’ve heard a lot of stock motorcycles that sound good, and without brand or style prejudice, Indian is the one that always makes me double take.
+I’ve heard a lot of stock motorcycles that sound good.
+Without brand or style prejudice, Indian is one that always makes me double take.

-The Scout engine is itself pretty special.
+The Scout’s engine is itself pretty special.
 The Indian Scout Bobber (and the regular Scout) makes 74kW (100 hp) from its 1133cc 60-degree V-twin engine, which is liquid-cooled and has a dual overhead cam.
-The engine has a very different character to other cruisers.
-Peak torque comes at 6K rpm and the redline is north of 8k.
+The engine has a very different character to engines in other cruisers.
+Peak torque comes at 6K rpm and the redline is north of 8k (though you shift a little lower, in practise).
 All these figures are higher than a Triumph Scrambler!

 It still has a wet weight of 255kg (554 lbs), but like most low cruisers, you don’t feel it when riding it (or even sitting on it).